Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Leverage the US-Colombia TPA for duty-free treatment — ensure you have proper certificates of origin.
 Colombian cut flowers enter at 0% under the TPA, maintaining Colombia's 80% US market share.
 Coffee enters duty-free regardless of trade agreements.
 With Section 122 set to expire ~July 2026, TPA qualification provides long-term tariff certainty that non-FTA countries cannot match.

-How US Tariffs on Colombia Work
+How Are US Tariffs on Colombia Imports Calculated?

 To calculate the total duty on a specific import from Colombia, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Colombia rates with other countries to evaluate sourcing alternatives.